-- Implement a strict ban on category one items (page 2 of this procedure). - Wherever possible, choose to purchase an alternative product that is not powered by button batteries. - Restrict children and families from bringing items containing button batteries (except for required medical aids) into your centre.
-Ask families to help children check their bags and remove items that contain button batteries. - Know which products have button batteries. - Label category two (as per page 2 of this procedure) items with "Keep out of reach of children." - Keep a centre list of products powered by button batteries via centre Button Battery Risk Assessment.
-Review risk assessment at least annually and if a product containing button batteries is introduced to centre. - Complete a thorough monthly centre check for unregistered button batteries via the Daily Safety Checklist.
+- Implement a strict ban on category one items (page 2 of this procedure). - Do not purchase products powered by button batteries. - Restrict children and families bringing item containing button batteries (except for required medical aids) into your centre.
+Ask families to help children check their bags and remove items that contain button batteries. - Know which products have button batteries - Label category two items with "Keep out of reach of children." - Keep a centre register (via Chemical Register) of products powered by button batteries. - Complete a thorough monthly centre check for unregistered button batteries via the Daily Safety Checklist.